Donnerinoern/dotfiles/README.md

 ## Credits

-This is a list of people that helped me, or people that I learned from.
+This is a list of people that either helped me directly, or people that I learned from by looking at their config.

 - [NotAShelf](https://github.com/NotAShelf)
 - [jacekpoz](https://codeberg.org/jacekpoz)